starwarsfan/shadow-control/README.md

 #### Enforce shutter positioning
 `enforce_positioning_entity`

 This input could be wired with a boolean entity.
-If this entity is switched to "on," a shutter positioning will be enforced.
-This could be used to align the shutter position with the computed position of the integration.
+If this entity is switched to "on," the shutter positioning will be enforced.
+That means that with every run of the integration, the shutter will be positioned.
+This could be used to align the shutter position with the computed position of the integration but should normally not be activated all the time.
+Otherwise, the shutter slats might close and immediately open again as that is how rolling shutters work: At first the move to the given height and position the shutter slats afterward.